ABlueTortoise30/I-migrated-to-GitLab.-Link-in-README.md/README.md

 All of my projects have moved to GitLab and can be found [here](https://gitlab.com/TommyTorty10)

 # Projects that used to be on github
-click on each title for to open its new page on GitLab
+click on each title to open its new page on GitLab

 [Arduino USB Sniffer](https://gitlab.com/TommyTorty10/arduino_usb_sniffer)